JeffreyLederer47/my-vite-app/README.md

 ```
 src/App.tsx:5:20 - error TS2307: Cannot find module '@components/Header.tsx' or its corresponding type declarations.
 ```
+The application runs correctly with both relative paths and absolute paths (*npm run dev*)

 I am not sure what is the issue